 The NBF funds organizations providing service in the following areas: basic literacy, adult basic education, English as a second language (ESL), and family literacy.
 New Readers Press, the publishing division of ProLiteracy, provides the books and materials distributed through the NBF.

-Grant applications are now being accepted.
-All applications must be postmarked by April 15, 2013.
+Applications are now available.
+Applications must be postmarked by April 15, 2014.